easyt0re/piecewiseLinearModel/README.md

 - have different constraints on different directions
 - distinguish joint torque and motor torque (the modeling of gear ratio)
 - increase the dimension of the case (more complex wall)

+# 20200308
+not too much, not too important today.
+## misc
+- started MATLAB project for developing MOP further on

+- although the names were the same, "controller gains" in this new version were newly generated with more info (LinOP, Q matrix)

+- new metrics seem to be needed

+# 20200307
+## fixed difference in Q matrix
+there were some mismatches in the previous test. to recap, SDMOP didn't perform better than DMIMO. a closer look revealed that SDMOP didn't have the same performance when OP and QP are the same. a bug was found that the Q matrix used in the *genMultiOPs.m* was different from that of *linScript.m*.
+I should save more things in the saved gains.

+# 20200218
+## implemented SDMOP in *runLargeScale.m*
+with LQR based controllers, or in general, the performance for pure force is worse than that for hand force. so we chose to implement pure force first. with the work from yesterday, the implementation was simple. however, with some quick tests, SDMOP didn't seem to out perform DMIMO, even on the OPs.

 # 20200217
 come back to implementation again. i like it.